Adolf Dickfeld: Eastern Front

 Following its brief deployment in the Balkan Campaign, III.
 Gruppe was ordered to Bucharest by mid-June.
 There, the unit was subordinated to the Luftwaffenmission Rumänien (Luftwaffe Mission Romania) and reequipped with the new, more powerful Messerschmitt Bf 109 F-4 model.
 On 21 June 1941, the Gruppe was ordered to Mizil in preparation of Operation Barbarossa, the German invasion of the Soviet Union.
 Its primary objective was to provide fighter protection for the oil fields and refineries at Ploiești.
 The invasion of the Soviet Union began on 22 June.
 The next day, the Gruppe moved to Mamaia, the northern district of Constanța on the Black Sea coast.
 There, Dickfeld claimed his first two aerial victories on 26 June.
 He was credited with shooting down a Soviet Ilyushin DB-3 bomber and a Tupolev SB bomber in the morning.

-The Gruppe moved to Belaya Tserkov on 1 August and also used an airfield at Yampil from 6 to 8 August.
+The Gruppe moved to Belaya Tserkov on 1 August during the Battle of Kiev and also used an airfield at Yampil from 6 to 8 August.
 In August.
 Dickfeld increased his number of aerial victories to ten, claiming three Soviet fighters on 4 August, one on 11 August, another on 14 August, and two Polikarpov I-16 fighters on 16 August.

 On 23 October, III.
 Gruppe moved from Poltava to Chaplynka.
 The following day, Dickfeld became an "ace-in-a-day" for the first time when shot down five Soviet Polikarpov I-15 fighter aircraft near Ishun.

 On 19 March 1942, Dickefeld together with fellow JG 52 pilot Feldwebel Edmund Roßmann were awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
 On 29 April, III.
-Gruppe had relocated to Zürichtal, a small village at the Inhul in the former German settlement west of Feodosia in the Crimea.
+Gruppe had relocated to Zürichtal, a small village at the Inhul in the former German settlement west of Feodosia in the Crimea during the Crimean campaign.
 On 1 May, the Gruppe was subordinated to VIII.
-Fliegerkorps and was supporting the 11th Army in the Battle of the Kerch Peninsula.
+Fliegerkorps and was supporting the 11th Army in the Battle of the Kerch Peninsula and the Siege of Sevastopol.
 There, Dickfeld claimed eleven aerial victories on 8 May making him a "double-ace-in-a-day", taking his total to 73 aerial victories.

 According to Obermaier, Dickfeld was credited with his 100th aerial victory on 18 May 1942.
 He was the 8th Luftwaffe pilot to achieve the century mark.
 That day, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).
 He was the 94th member of the German armed forces to be so honored.
 The presentation was made by Adolf Hitler at the Wolf's Lair, Hitler's headquarters in Rastenburg on 25 May.